andcho09/DockerOracleXe/README.md

 	* https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance
 	* https://blogs.oracle.com/oraclemagazine/post/deliver-oracle-database-18c-express-edition-in-containers

-1. Clone the git repo and run the script ``/buildDockerImage.sh -v 18.4.0 -x`` script to build docker images for Oracle XE
+1. Clone the git repo and run the script ``/buildDockerImage.sh -v 21.3.0 -x`` script to build docker images for Oracle XE

 1. Update ``docker-compose.yml`` so the image and tag match the built image

-1. On the host, the ``oradata`` directory must be writeable by the container (this is where data is persisted)
+1. On the host, the ``oradata`` directory must be writeable by the oracle user (UID 54321) inside the container (this is where data is persisted):

 	```
 	$ sudo chown 54321:54321 oradata